Cell Systems and Mechanobiology Lab

 Mitochondria produce the energy needed to sustain cellular life.
 Proper mitochondria organisation and function is therefore critical for health.
 Dysfunction and disorganisation of mitochondria within cells are associated with many diseases in the body including parkinsons disease, heart failure and more.
 But we are yet to understand fundamentally how mitochondria organisation and dynamics regulate energy production and consumption.
 We are developing mathematical models of mitochondrial bioenergetics and dynamics to address this gap and to discover new strategies to treat disease conditions by targeting mitochondria.

-- Jared Collette, PhD student: Cancer cell motility and mechanobiology
+- Liam Murray, PhD student: Cardiac cell mechanobiology

 - Nathan Isles, PhD student: Cardiac cell mechanobiology